xfang422/i2p-1/Syllabus.md

 # Reading Week

 You should be doing the readings that will support your answers to Assessment #2.
+And, looking ahead to the Final Assessment and where you might find ideas or literature to support your thinking, I'd suggest having a browse of the [Full Bibliography](https://github.com/jreades/i2p/blob/master/bib/Bibliography.md).
+This is a working document and I will add more items as and when I come across them or new works are published!

 ### Readings